opensearch-project/project-website/_posts/2025-04-21-OpenSearch-Becnhmark--An-Update.md

 categories:
   - community
 excerpt: OpenSearch Benchmark is the performance benchmarking tool for OpenSearch.
-meta_keywords: OpenSearch Benchmark, OSB, workloads, k-NN, big5
+meta_keywords: OpenSearch Benchmark, workloads, k-NN, big5
 meta_description: OpenSearch Benchmark has come a long way and there is so much more ahead.
 ---